Biodegradable Urns and Eco-Friendly Cremation

 Put Your Loved One’s Ashes into a Tree

 For green thumbs, this might sound impossible.
 Can your loved one’s cremains cause a tree to grow?
 Well, in all honesty, no, since human cremains actually yield high ph levels.
-However, many companies have developed ways to combine cremains with neutralizing agents that in essence allow for a tree to grow and nurture within the ashes.
+However, many companies have developed ways to plant a tree with cremation ashes, effectively turning ashes into a tree.
 Interestingly enough, most times this process takes place with a bio urn product (see above), but there are also options for the neutralizing agent to be purchased separately from the urn.